simongarisch/wdfe_capstone/README.md

 Most of the styling has been done through the use of bootstrap 4 classes.
 Additional tweaks can be found in the css file.

 ## Are the images incorporated effectively?
 I have a carousel in the landing page and a couple of images in the about page.
-I believe these are relevant.
+The carousel images will resize to width: 100% as the media width gets sufficiently large.
+This prevents the image from stopping part way through the page on larger devices.

 ## Successfully demonstrated the ability to enhance their site?
+-  The nav collapses to a nav burger for smaller devices.
-- I've added a transition to the ...
+-  I've added a hover transition to the nav.
+-  Tabs in exercises.html are stacked vertically for larger devices and at the top for smaller devices.
+-  [highlight.js](https://highlightjs.org/) was used for javascript code syntax highlighting in exercises.html.
+-  I've used the "sr-only" class to better cater to people using screen readers.